ronylee11/Go-Boom/.github/README.md

 | 15  | Support GUI playing mode (cards should be faced up or down as in the real game).
 The GUI can be in JavaFX, Swing, Spring, or Android. | Y                 |
 | 16  | Keep the console output to facilitate checking.
 The data in console output and the GUI must tally.                                    | Y                 |

+## User Guide

+Watch [How to Play Go Boom](https://youtu.be/NmKOzmNs2Ms?si=YfLlGKBT9O8pA1y0) Youtube to understand the game.

 ## Compilation Instructions

 How to run the code?